 8. Convictions for minor traffic offences should not prevent an applicant from gaining a licence or an existing licence holder from keeping their licence.
 However, the number, type and frequency of such offences will be taken into account and if there are several offences of this nature the applicant will normally be expected to show a period free of conviction of at least six months.
 An application will normally be refused where an applicant has nine or more penalty points on his/her DVLA licence (whether or not the applicant was convicted by a court for the offences for which the points were imposed) or where the applicant has more than one conviction for this type of offence within the last six months.
-An existing licence holder may be suspended where the person has nine or more penalty points on his/her DVLA licence (whether or not the applicant was convicted by a court for the offences for which the points were imposed) or where the applicant has more than one conviction for this type of offence within the last six months.
-Where an application has been refused or an existing licence holder suspended because of this provision they may be required to pass the DSA Taxi and Private Hire Assessment before the licence is granted or the suspended licence reinstated.
+An existing licence holder may be suspended where the person has nine or more penalty points on his/her DVLA licence (whether or not the applicant was convicted by a court for the offences for which the points were imposed) or where the person has nine or more penalty points on his/her DVLA licence (whether or not the applicant was convicted by a court for the offences for which the points were imposed) or where the applicant has more than one conviction for this type of offence within the last six months.
+Where an applicant has more than one conviction for this type of offence within the last six months.
+Where an application has been refused or an existing licence holder suspended because of this provision they may be required to pass the DVSA (Driver & Vehicle Standards Agency) Taxi and Private Hire Assessment before the licence is granted or the suspended licence reinstated.

-These offences are:
+These offences are;

-- MS10 Leaving a vehicle in a dangerous position - MS20 Unlawful pillion riding - MS30 Play street Offences - MS40 Driving with uncorrected defective eyesight or refusing to submit to a test - MS70 Driving with uncorrected defective eyesight - MS80 Refusing to submit to an eyesight test - MS90 Failure to give information as to identity of driver etc. - MW10 Contravention of Special Road Regulations (excluding speed limits) - PC10 Undefined contravention of Pedestrian Crossing Regulations - PC20 Contravention of Pedestrian Crossing Regulations with moving vehicle - PC30 Contravention of Pedestrian Crossing Regulations with stationary vehicle - TS10 Failing to comply with traffic light signals - TS20 Failing to comply with double white lines - TS30 Failing to comply with a 'Stop' sign - TS40 Failing to comply with direction of a constable or traffic warden - TS50 Failing to comply with traffic sign (excluding 'Stop' sign, traffic lights or double white lines) - TS60 Failing to comply with school crossing patrol sign - TS70 Undefined failure to comply with a traffic direction sign
+- MS10 Leaving a vehicle in a dangerous position - MS20 Unlawful pillion riding - MS30 Play street Offences - MS40 Driving with uncorrected defective eyesight or refusing to submit to a test - MS70 Driving with uncorrected defective eyesight - MS80 Refusing to submit to an eyesight test - MS90 Failure to give information as to identity of driver etc.

+MW10 Contravention of Special Road Regulations (excluding speed limits)

+- PC10 Undefined contravention of Pedestrian Crossing Regulations - PC20 Contravention of Pedestrian Crossing Regulations with moving vehicle - PC30 Contravention of Pedestrian Crossing Regulations with stationary vehicle - TS10 Failing to comply with traffic light signals - TS20 Failing to comply with double white lines - TS30 Failing to comply with a 'Stop' sign - TS40 Failing to comply with direction of a constable or traffic warden - TS50 Failing to comply with traffic sign (excluding 'Stop' sign, traffic lights or double white lines) - TS60 Failing to comply with school crossing patrol sign - TS70 Undefined failure to comply with a traffic direction sign
-Aiding, abetting, counselling or procuring

-Offences as coded above, but with 0 changed to 2 (e.g. PC10 becomes PC12)
+Aiding, abetting, counselling or procuring Offences as coded above, but with 0 changed to 2 (e.g. PC10 becomes PC12)